AgilionApps/all-things-agilion/README.md

 Our success comes from the success mindset of our team and customers.

-Overall moral and happiness of the team is crucial.
+Overall morale and happiness of the team is crucial.
 No one likes a downer and *constant pessimist.
 Negative energy can cripple the health of a team that needs be creative and produce results.
 Bring your best to the work environment and encourage others to do the same.

 **constant pessimist is not to be confused with realistic project analysis and assessments. *